Activity

 Summary

 Students smell plants and group those that smell similar.
-Then they find out what smell molecules they have in common, which can explain why they smell similar.
+Reveal what smell molecules the plants have in common, which can explain why they smell similar.

 Science content